Radiation Medicine Treatments for Lung Cancer at MedStar Georgetown

 Lombardi Comprehensive Cancer Center

-Radiation Medicine is an integral part of the Lombardi Comprehensive Cancer Center, one of the only National Cancer Institute (NCI) designated comprehensive cancer centers in the Washington, D.C., area.
+Radiation Medicine is an integral part of the Lombardi Comprehensive Cancer Center.
+The MedStar Georgetown University Hospital Lombardi Comprehensive Cancer Center is the only National Cancer Institute (NCI)-designated comprehensive cancer center in the Washington, D.C. region.
 Learn More

 - Anatoly Dritschilo, MD, Chair